Rufus For Real

 Serving: 1serving | Calories: 346kcal | Carbohydrates: 5g | Protein: 12g | Fat: 31g | Saturated Fat: 15g | Polyunsaturated Fat: 5g | Monounsaturated Fat: 7g | Trans Fat: 0.02g | Cholesterol: 75mg | Sodium: 886mg | Potassium: 141mg | Fiber: 1g | Sugar: 2g | Vitamin A: 1373IU | Vitamin C: 16mg | Calcium: 338mg | Iron: 1mg

-• Sandwiches — Spread thick between two slices of soft white bread, sourdough, or brioche.
-Add bacon or tomato if you’re feeling dangerous.
+• Sandwiches: Spread thick on soft white bread, sourdough, or brioche.
+Add bacon or tomato if you like.

-• Snack Boards — Add to your charcuterie or “girl dinner” board with pickles, nuts, fruit, and crackers.
+• Snack boards: Add a bowl to charcuterie boards with pickles, crackers, fruit, and nuts.

 • Store in an airtight container — Easy homemade pimento cheese keeps beautifully in the fridge for up to 4-5 days thanks to the cream cheese and cheddar base.